 DO Make your subject line super catchy

-Subject line is what decides the fate of your email, so failing to come up with a fabulous one may leave your message unnoticed or worse - drive it directly into spam folder.
+Subject line is what decides the fate of your email marketing campaign, so failing to come up with a fabulous one may leave your message unnoticed or worse - drive it directly into spam folder.
 There’s no recipe or secret, so turn your creativity lever to the max and go ahead!

 DO Keep it short

 Without a doubt, you aren’t ready to spend half of your day reading lengthy newsletters, and neither are your subscribers.
-Therefore, be so good as to value their time and stick to the jist in your writing.
+Therefore, be so good as to value their time and stick to the jist in your email messages.
 They’ll appreciate it, for sure.

 DO Make it easy to look through